Shinta Appelkamp

-Shinta Karl Appelkamp (アペルカンプ 真大 カール, Aperukanpu Shinta Kāru) is a German footballer who plays as a midfielder for 2.
-Bundesliga club Fortuna Düsseldorf.
+Shinta Karl Appelkamp (アペルカンプ 真大 カール, Aperukanpu Shinta Kāru) is a German professional footballer who plays as a midfielder for 2.
+Bundesliga club Greuther Fürth.
 Born in Japan, Appelkamp was a youth international for Japan before switching to represent Germany.

-Career
+Club career

 Appelkamp made his professional debut for Fortuna Düsseldorf in the 2.
 Bundesliga on 26 September 2020, coming on as a substitute in 62nd minute of the team's 1–0 home win against Würzburger Kickers.

+On 17 June 2026, following Fortuna's relegation to the 3.
+Liga, Appelkamp signed for Greuther Fürth.

 International career

 Appelkamp was born in Japan to a German father and Japanese mother.
 He was a youth international for Japan, switching to Germany in 2021.